We care a lot about your experience on our website. Please tell us how we can improve.

 Lower disposal costs

 Minimally, two spigots are recommended to offer multiple milk options - white and chocolate.
 You may also want to consider a lactose-free option.
 Additional spigots may be needed based on the numbers of students served per line.
 A three-spigot dispenser is suggested for elementary schools with 400 or more students.

 It's best to locate the dispenser before the cashier to ensure the meal can be identified as a 'reimbursable meal'.
 Place the dispenser on a table, counter or cart - be sure it's low enough for students to reach and for staff to restock.
 If you choose to use a cart, it should be an industrial cart with lockable casters to prevent movement when in use.

-Reusable cups are the preferred serving method with bulk service.
+Reusable cups are the preferred serving method with milk dispensing service.
 However, it's still a cost effective option when done with disposable cups - although the environmental impact savings are lost.
 9 Oz. squat cups are recommended to ensure students serve themselves 8 oz. and still have room to prevent spills.

 Remarkably, schools that have implemented beverage dispensers reported minimal spills - even with younger grades.
 In fact, some schools reported less spills.

 We recommend placing a bucket next to the trash or dish room window for leftover milk.
 This also helps to quantify waste and determine any reduction.